UniversalDependencies/UD_Czech-PDTC/README.md

 # Changelog

 * 2025-05-15 v2.16
+  * Repository renamed from UD_Czech-PDT to UD_Czech-PDTC.
   * Source data is now PDT-C 2.0 (previously it was 1.0).
+    * Large amount of data added.
+Previously only the core PDT part was converted to UD.
+Now there is also PCEDT, PDTSC, and Faust.
   * Adjectives heading clauses are acl(:relcl) rather than amod.
   * Fixed attachment of bracketed punctuation.
   * Fixed multiword expressions need the ExtPos feature.